Magnetic field draping around clumpy high-velocity clouds in galactic halo: Methodology

 In order to keep track of the advection of the material originally belonging to the cloud, we introduce a passive scalar tracer $C$ that advects with the flow:

-Initially, $C$ is set to 1 within the radius $r_{\rm cloud}=0.1\,\rm kpc$ from the cloud center and 0 elsewhere.
+Initially, $C$ is set to 1 within the radius $r_{\rm cloud}=0.1\,\rm kpc$ from the cloud centre and 0 elsewhere.
 In the following sections, we use $C$ as an indicator of the degree of mixing between the cloud and the halo gas within a certain cell.

 Table \ref{tab:init} summarizes the properties of the initial clouds.
-The second column is the density ratio between the cloud and the halo gas ($\chi$) calculated by adopting the median density of all gas cells with $C=1$ as a representative density of a cloud.
-In the third and the fourth column we present the mass of the cloud calculated following two different definitions: (i) the mass of the cold phase gas ($T<2\times10^{4}\,\rm K$) and (ii) the mass within $r_{\rm cloud}=0.1\,\rm kpc$ from the clouds' center where the passive scalar tracer $C$ is set to 1.
-As previously mentioned when we discuss the stability of the initial cloud, the difference between the two masses is minimal since much of the clouds' mass within $r_{\rm cloud}$ exists in the dense cold phase.
+The second and the third column is the density ratio between the cloud and the halo gas, $\chi_{\rm mean}$ and $\chi_{\rm median}$, respectively, calculated by adopting the mean and the median density of all gas cells with $C=1$ as a representative density of a cloud.
+In the fourth and the fifth column, we present the mass of the cloud calculated following two different definitions: (i) the mass of the cold phase gas ($T<2\times10^{4}\,\rm K$) and (ii) the mass within $r_{\rm cloud}=0.1\,\rm kpc$ from the clouds' centre where the passive scalar tracer $C$ is set to 1.
+The difference between the two masses is minimal since much of the clouds' mass within $r_{\rm cloud}$ exists in the dense cold phase.